 Radisson Blu Cebu is the best 5-star accommodation in Cebu City!
-The hotel is centrally and located features direct access to SM Mall, a large outdoor swimming pool, 3 dining options and close to the airport.
-The rooms offer panoramic views of the city and are fitted with flat-screen tv, large memory foam bed, 24 hour room service, air conditioning, spacious living and private bathroom.
+The hotel is centrally and located features direct access to SM Mall, a large outdoor swimming pool, 3 dining options, and close to the airport.
+The rooms offer panoramic views of the city and are fitted with a flat-screen tv, a large memory foam bed, 24-hour room service, air conditioning, spacious living, and a private bathroom.
 Breakfast is also included for all guests.
-Perfect for couples, families and friends.
+Perfect for couples, families, and friends.

 Mid Range: Cebu Parklane International Hotel

-Parklane International Hotel is a very affordable 3-star accommodation top consider on your Cebu itinerary, located in the heart of Cebu City.
-It is walking distance to Ayala Center and other nearby attractions.
-This property features an outdoor swimming pool, fitness centre with sauna, 3 dining options and free wifi.
-The rooms are spacious and fitted with air conditioning, flat-screen tv, work desk, sofa seating and private bathroom.
+Parklane International Hotel is a very affordable 3-star accommodation located in the heart of Cebu City.
+It’s within walking distance to Ayala Center and other nearby attractions.
+This property features an outdoor swimming pool, fitness center with sauna, 3 dining options, and free wifi.
+The rooms are spacious and fitted with air conditioning, flat-screen tv, work desk, sofa seating, and a private bathroom.
 In-room massage services may be arranged at an additional cost.
 Breakfast is also included for all guests!
-Recommended place to stay for couples, friends and families.
+Recommended place to stay for couples, friends, and families.

 Budget: Murals Hostel & Cafe

 I personally stayed at Murals Hostel on several occasions and can’t recommend this place enough!
 Murals actually have 3 properties in awesome locations, one is in Mactan near the airport and the other two are in the city center.
-There are dorm rooms, private rooms and capsule-style rooms available perfect for solo travelers, friends and couples.
+There are dorm rooms, private rooms, and capsule-style rooms available perfect for solo travelers, friends, and couples.
 There is also a really great co-working space at Murals Hostel & Cafe with high-speed wifi!
-Mika, the owner, is the most genuine lady that I met during my Cebu itinerary and I hope you will get the chance to meet her and her staff who are very lovely and will make you feel right at home.
+Mika, the owner, is the most genuine lady and I hope you will get the chance to meet her and her staff who are very lovely and will make you feel right at home.

 FOR ALL OTHER PLACES TO STAY IN CEBU CITY, SEARCH ON AGODA OR SEARCH ON BOOKING.COM

-The best places to visit on your Cebu itinerary are located in the South Cebu region and you’ll want to base yourself in the popular town of Moalboal which is located on the South East Coast of Cebu Island.
+The best places to visit when visiting Cebu are located in the South Cebu region and you’ll want to base yourself in the popular town of Moalboal which is located on the South East Coast of the island.

-The earlier you leave Cebu City on day 2 of your Cebu itinerary the better because there will be less traffic on the roads and you will have some time to start exploring when you arrive in Moalboal.
+The earlier you leave Cebu City on day 2 the better because there will be less traffic on the roads and you will have some time to start exploring when you arrive in Moalboal.

 HOW TO GET FROM CEBU CITY TO MOALBOAL